-Erika makes her home with her father and her mother.
-Washing clothes, making beds and running errands are her household duties.
+In her home, Erika helps by washing clothes, making beds and running errands.
+She lives with her father and her mother.
 Her father is not employed and her mother is sometimes employed as a laborer.

 For fun, Erika enjoys volleyball, listening to music and running.
 She attends Bible class and youth group regularly and is in high school where her performance is above average.